Maurdekye/training-picker/README.md

 2. Install [ffmpeg](https://ffmpeg.org/) for your operating system
 3. Clone this repository into the `extensions` folder inside the webui

+Make sure you don't already have `python-ffmpeg` installed globally, as the library this program uses is `ffmpeg-python`, and your installation will conflict with it.

 ## Usage:

 ### Creating an extracted frame set